 Kitchen Sink Length

-The standard length is 33 inches.
-However, the length of a kitchen sink varies depending on whether you have one bowl or several and the design you opt for.
+The standard length for a kitchen sink is 33 inches.
+However, the length can vary depending on the number of bowls and the design you choose.

 Common Kitchen Sink Types & Their Dimensions